needle-wang/jweevely/README.md

 6. use cookie to send encrypted data, the same as weevely

 ##### MODULE(not exactly module, just another jsp):
+- module_uploadbin.jsp  : upload binary file
-- module_db.jsp     : it can remove itself by using a timer
+- module_db.jsp         : operate DB, it can remove itself by using a timer
 - reverse_shell.jsp     : from msf
-- ...(such as jfolder.jsp, do it by yourself)
+- ...(#TODO, such as jfolder.jsp, do it by yourself)

 ##### HOWTO
 `java -jar jweevely0.4.jar http://127.0.0.1:8080/jweevely.jsp passwd_in_jsp`